 Steps To Take When The ESP Warning Light Comes On

-When the ESP (Electronic Stability Program) warning light comes on in your Mercedes, it’s important to address the issue promptly to ensure your vehicle’s safety and performance.
+When the ESP warning light comes on in your Mercedes, it’s important to address the issue promptly to ensure your vehicle’s safety and performance.
 The ESP system helps maintain control during skids or slippery conditions, so any malfunction needs immediate attention.

 Steps to Take:

-2. Turn Off and Restart: Sometimes, turning off the car and restarting it can reset the ESP system, clearing minor glitches.
+- Turn Off and Restart: Sometimes, turning off and restarting the car can reset the ESP system, clearing minor glitches.

 Seek Professional Help For Malfunctions